nuls-io/devsite/docs/Docs/i_nuls-api_JSONRPC.md

 ### Field Description

 **chain's chainId:**

-	Nuls2.0 supports multi-chain parallel and cross-chain transfer.
+Nuls 2.0 supports multi-chain parallel and cross-chain transfer.
 Each chain is distinguished by chain id.
 The chain id of the nuls main network is 1, and the chain id of the nuls test network is 2.

 **Chain assets:**

 NULS 2.0 supports each chain in addition to the default assets, dynamically add assets according to business needs.Each asset of each chain is distinguished by a composite primary key of the chain ID and the asset ID.For example, NULS of the NULS main network, chainId=1, assetId=1

 **Type value of the transaction:**

 NULS2.0 has multiple transactions by default.
 Each transaction has different functions.
 When calling the interface to query the transaction details, the type field can be used to distinguish different transaction types.
 The following are the enumeration values of the transaction type:

 ```
 int COIN_BASE = 1;						// coinBase block reward